chooper/autodnsfailover/README.md

 ### Boto

-TBD.

-A boto implementation (allowing to update records located on AWS Route53) could be useful, but the current interface is still a bit rough (it involves generating queries directly in XML).
+A boto implementation (allowing to update records located on AWS Route53) is now available!
+See sample3.py for an example of how to use it.

 ### DDNS